 Many manufacturers award titles to contractors.
 GFA, for example, is a manufacturer of high-quality roofing materials, and they’ve awarded Proven Contracting the Title of Master Elite.
 That means that GFA trusts the workmanship of Proven Contracting enough to put their stamp of approval on our company.

-You can tell a company is committed to its quality when it turns down jobs that it thinks will compromise its reputation.
-Proven Contracting, for example, consistently recommends replacing a roof that’s greater than 15-years old.
-That’s because the markers of a roof in need of repairs at that age are a sign that you should have already gotten your roof replaced.
+You can tell a roofing service is committed to proving quality work when it turns down jobs that it thinks will compromise its reputation.
+Proven Contracting, for example, consistently recommends replacing an old roof that’s greater than 15-years old.
+That’s because the markers of a roof in need of repairs at that age are a sign that you should have already gotten your existing roof replaced.

-By the time your roof needs repairs when it’s that old, just being on the roof may compromise its integrity.
+By the time you need a roof repair when it’s that old, just being on the roof may compromise its integrity.
 That’s because manipulating old shingles around to make space for new shingles means you’re going to end up potentially damaging old, brittle shingles!
 Then there’s the fact that spot repairs only delay the inevitable, and your better off putting that money toward replacing your roof rather than throwing it away.